Quantum-Coherent Thermodynamics: Leaf Typicality via Minimum-Variance Foliation

-A number of open questions remain, beginning with identifying the most natural conditions for accommodating the leaf-typicality hypothesis.
-Additionally, we did not address the dynamics of relaxation towards the commuting leaf.
-In that context, the foliation that we introduced suggests an appealing route to open-system dynamics: one may seek nonunitary evolutions that act compatibly with the foliation by mapping leaves into leaves.
-Within such a framework, dephasing could be modeled as the net effect of weak noise that drives states towards reduced energy-basis coherence, plausibly aided by an entropic bias.
-A natural setting for such a mechanism is provided by standard subsystem maps.
-Indeed, the partial trace sends a leaf of the full system to the convex hull of the reduced density matrices obtained from the leaf’s pure-state ensemble, which is generically not a single leaf of the subsystem.
-On the other hand, if leaf typicality holds, local observables would still depend only on the leaf and the total energy.
-This raises the possibility of an effective description in which the convex hull above can be reduced to a single leaf of an emergent foliation on subsystem state space, with entropic bias playing a key role in shaping that foliation.
-Finally, we have not examined the implications of conservation laws, which are particularly important for generalizing the framework to integrable systems.
+Several open questions remain.
+The most immediate one is to reformulate the theory in a language better suited to the thermodynamic limit.
+Additionally, we did not address the dynamics of relaxation towards the commuting leaf induced by subsystem maps.
+While the partial trace sends a leaf of the full system to a full-dimensional variety of the subsystem state space, leaf typicality raises the possibility of an effective description in which that space can be reduced to a single leaf of an emergent foliation.
+Finally, we have not discussed the role of conservation laws, although it is expected to be particularly important for extending the framework to integrable systems.
+The numerical results in the Supplemental Material~\cite{supp} indicate that, in analogy with the obstruction of strong ETH in integrable systems, integrability also obstructs near-strong leaf typicality.
+The underlying mechanism, however, remains to be clarified.

+\paragraph{QFI and optimal energy variance.} The QFI with respect to \(H\) can be written as the variance of the SLD \(L_\rho^{(H)}\), defined by

+We first show that all density matrices in a leaf have the same SLD.
+Using \eqref{eq:Hrho}, one has